[home] [readme] [integration] [getting-started] [manual] [more]

 馃敆<windowRules><windowRule identifier="" title="" sandboxEngine="" sandboxAppId="" type="" matchOnce="">

 Define a window rule for any window which matches the criteria defined by the attributes identifier, title, or type.
 If more than one is defined, AND logic is used, so all have to match.
-Matching against patterns with '*' (wildcard) and '?' (joker) is supported.
-Pattern matching is case-insensitive.
+Matching is case-insensitive and is performed using shell wildcard patterns (see glob(7)) so '*' (not between brackets) matches any string and '?' matches any single character.

 馃敆identifier relates to app_id for native Wayland windows and WM_CLASS for XWayland clients.